marbl/canu/documentation/source/faq.rst

 What is the minimum coverage required to run Canu?
 -------------------------------------
+    For HiFi data, we recommend 20-25x or higher.
-    For eukaryotic genomes, coverage more than 20X is enough to outperform current hybrid methods.
+    For raw data, coverage more than 20X is typically enough to outperform current hybrid methods.
 Below that, you will likely not assemble the full genome.
 The following two papers have several examples.
      * `Koren et al. (2013) Reducing assembly complexity of microbial genomes with single-molecule sequencing <https://www.ncbi.nlm.nih.gov/pubmed/24034426>`_